nathanbarreto/getting_and_cleaning_data/README.md

 CodeBook.md - Describing how did I tydied the data.

-run_analysis.R - a R script coutains all the steps to perform an create all the steps bellow.
+run_analysis.R - An R script wich coutains all the steps to perform an create the tidy data set.

+Merges the training and the test sets to create one data set.

+Extracts only the measurements on the mean and standard deviation for each measurement.

+Uses descriptive activity names to name the activities in the data set.

+Appropriately labels the data set with descriptive variable names.

+From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-tidyds.txt - a tidy data set created with the script.
+tidyds.txt - The tidy data set created with the script.